ethlo/lamebda/README.md

 }
 ```

-This scripts responds to GET and POST, and the url mapping is based on the class name hyphenated, i.e. /my-function.
+This scripts responds to `GET` and `POST`, and the url mapping is based on the class name hyphenated, i.e. `/my-function`.

 # Usage with Spring Boot and Spring MVC